 What is recommended fallow time for dentists?

 Fallow time begins from when AGPs end, rather than the end of the dental procedure.
-Initially, the recommended fallow time was set at 60 minutes, but the Scottish Dental Clinical Effectiveness Programme (SDCEP) suggests that this can be reduced to a minimum of 20 minutes with the right sanitation measures in place.
+Initially, the recommended fallow time was set at 60 minutes, but the Scottish Dental Clinical Effectiveness Programmer (SDCEP) suggests that this can be reduced to a minimum of 20 minutes with the right sanitation measures in place.

-New patients should not enter the surgery during this settlement period to avoid being exposed to airborne viruses like COVID-19.
+New patients should not enter the surgery during this settlement period to avoid being expose to airborne viruses like COVID-19.
 However, dental staff may enter the surgery if they’re wearing the right PPE.
 This includes: